natarake/natarake/README.md

 <p><em>Supervisor, Business Building at <a href="https://www.pmi.com/markets/philippines/en/about-us/overview">PMFTC Inc.</a><img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 </em></p>

-<p>I've been coding for fun since 2017.
-This year, I decided to shift my career to something I really enjoy doing.
-Hence, I joined a coding bootcamp to become a professional programmer.
-I am currently completing personal projects to showcase my skills and land a job as a frontend or full-stack developer.
+<p>I've been building software for fun since 2017 and continue to explore technology, AI, and modern software development through personal projects.
+I enjoy creating solutions that combine business insights with technology, from AI-assisted development to data-driven applications.

 When I'm not coding, I try various MMORPGs with friends.
 They call me <strong>NataNoob</strong>.
-I am also into cryptocurrency trading and NFT games.
+I am also into Cryptocurrency, Forex trading and NFT games.

 These are the coding topics I love to study:</p>